 Step 5: If the dough appears a bit soft on the bottom, use a plastic scraper to fold in the dough while still in the bowl.
 Then turn out onto a flour surface on the counter top.
 Knead about 6 times using a little more flour if necessary.
 Remember that the more flour you use, the more dry the donut will become.

 Step 7: While dough is setting in the fridge, make the glaze.
 Using a 5qt mixer with paddle, insert the icing sugar.
 Blend the hot water, corn syrup and salt together then add to the icing sugar.
 Stir slowly.
 Add more hot water to suit the thickness of glaze you want.
-When making glaze, “less is more” for adding extra water.
-So once you have the walnut crunch ready to dip in glaze, do a test and if the glaze is too thick, blend in some more hot water.
+When making glaze, less is better when adding extra water.
+So once you have the walnut crunch ready to dip in glaze, do a test and if the glaze is too thick, blend in a wee bit more hot water.

 Step 10: As soon as those 3 or 4 donuts come out of the fryer, dip them in glaze and set them on a rack for cooling.